leejongyoung/homebrew-taps/README.md

 ### For the Latest Version of eGovFrame IDE:

 Simply run the following command in your terminal:
 ```bash
 brew install egovframedev
 ```

 ### For Specific Versions of eGovFrame IDE:

-1. Add the eGovFramework Tap to your Homebrew:
+1. Tap into the eGovFrame's repository:
    ```bash
    brew tap egovframework/egovframe
    ```